izzatulloh0110/izzatulloh0110/README.md

 - 👋 Hi, I’m Izzatulloh.
-I'm 21 years.
-I live in Uzbekistan
+I'm 20 years.
+I live in Uzbekistan🇺🇿
 - 👀 That’s exactly what I’m interested in when I focus on something
-- 🌱 I’m currently learning arabic language
+- 🌱 I’m currently learning English language since 2021
+- 💻♾ I study at PDP Academy in Tashkent.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...